-In 2023 RHA awarded a one-year contract with a possible 4-year renewal contract for Comprehensive Security Services on an annual basis.
+In 2017, RHA awarded a two-year contract with a possible 3-year renewal contract for Comprehensive Security Services.
 The contract was awarded to A.P.
 Safety & Security Corporation.
 This company is responsible for all of RHA's public safety needs.

-This contract intends to provide a safe living environment for the residents of RHA and surrounding neighbors.
+This contract intends to provide a safe living environment for the residents of the RHA and surrounding neighbors.
 One of the specific objectives of the RHA contract with AP Safety and Security Corporation is to provide a visible presence at Authority sites and to organize safety programs in conjunction with residents and staff.
-Additionally, the contract is designed to administer programs that assist with crime reduction and illegal drug production.
+Additionally, the contract is designed to administer programs that assist with crime reduction and illegal drug reduction.
 These programs focus on creating close ties with the resident population.
 Security programs are funded through RHA's Capital Fund Grants and general operating budget.